-If you are applying prior to completing the certificate coursework, contact the Graduate Program Administrator with your interest in the Certificate Program.
+Prior to completing the certificate coursework, contact the Graduate Program Administrator (iobgradadmin@uga.edu) with your interest in the Certificate Program.
 Include your name, student identification (810 or 811), your department, and degree program.
 Upon receipt of this information, the certificate program will be added to your registration profile in Athena.
-If you need assistance with course scheduling to complete the certificate requirements, please contact the Graduate Program Administrator.
+The Graduate Program Administrator will assist you with course scheduling to complete the certificate requirements.

-If you have completed coursework toward the certificate program and wish to apply for the certificate, send a letter to the Graduate Program Administrator of the Institute of Bioinformatics that includes the following: your name, your student identification number (beginning with 810 or 811), and the courses completed to fulfill the Certificate requirements.
+Once you have completed coursework toward the certificate program and wish to apply for the certificate, send a letter to the Graduate Program Administrator of the Institute of Bioinformatics that includes the following: your name, your student identification number (beginning with 810 or 811), and the courses completed to fulfill the Certificate requirements.
 This request must be received one semester prior to the one you plan to graduate.